Andorem/NotifyUser/README.md

 # NotifyUser
 ### *A simple Bukkit chat notification plugin*
-Version 1.0.x compatibable with Bukkit 1.7.10+
+Version 1.1.x compatible with Bukkit 1.9+; Version 1.0.x compatibable with Bukkit 1.7.10-1.8.x

 ## About